 In the previous 25 years, the Internet has caused this long-prevalent practice to grow exponentially in popularity.
 There are several important realities behind this growing popularity.

-The Internet makes locating unique, specific items and acquiring them much more practical and possible.
+The Internet makes locating and acquiring unique, specific items much more practical and possible.
 Thrifting makes those items affordable and provides a more sustainable purchase option.

 Thanks in no small measure to social media, trends in fashion and accessories now go viral globally.
 Thanks to the Internet, the second-hand market and DIY suppliers (think Etsy) can respond to these trends by promoting the available merchandise sought by consumers.